akash-network/awesome-akash/Thorchain-BEPSwap/README.md

   total: "0"
 ```

-Please note the balance indicated is denominated in uAKT (ACT * 10^-6), in the above example, the account has a balance of *93 ACT\*.
+Please note the balance indicated is denominated in uACT (ACT * 10^-6), in the above example, the account has a balance of *93 ACT\*.
 We're now setup to deploy.

 ## Build Thorchain BEPSwap UI Container